 Stress has an alarming ability to infiltrate all aspects of everyday life.
 It can strike unexpectedly, often causing people to subconsciously react in ways that are quite out of proportion to their situation.

-Stress usually first manifests itself as an awareness of uncontrollable pressure.
-This could involve not having enough money to pay overdue bills, or feeling intimidated at work or school.
 The overwhelming workload involved in studying is usually cited as a prime cause of stress, particularly for high level, professional qualifications.

-For example, studying to become a Chartered Financial Analyst (CFA) is a course that consists of 3 levels that are usually completed over four years.
+For example, studying to become a Chartered Financial Analyst (CFA) is a course that consists of 3 levels that are usually completed over four years typically.
 The course itself can often be stressful as it usually has to be undertaken in conjunction with full time work experience.
 On top of this, the CFA exams are widely considered to be some of the hardest in the world.